Services

 Meditation teaching will be offered on a pay what you can model, following the dana (generosity) practice that has shepherded these teachings from the time of the Buddha to the current day.
 The availability I have to give to this offering will depend on the number of clients I am seeing and my income needs, and will likely vary.

-• If you are interested in hiring me to design a training or present to your group, please be in touch.
+• If you are interested in working with me to design trainings, resources, or presentations for your group, please be in touch.
+Organizations looking to support employees/members who are facing climate-related trauma are particularly encouraged to reach out.